blinksocks/blinksocks/docs/development/steps/README.md

 ## Compile

-For production use, we are running our code under `lib` not `src`, so compilation is necessary.
+For production use, we are running our code under `build` not `src`, so compilation is necessary.

 Compilation of blinksocks is ultra easy: